Lexington Hills, California: Geography

-According to the United States Census Bureau, the CDP has a total area of 4.7 sqmi, of which, 4.7 sqmi of it is land and 0.03 sqmi of it (0.72%) is water.
+According to the United States Census Bureau, the CDP has a total area of 4.7 sqmi, of which 4.7 sqmi is land and 0.03 sqmi (0.72%) is water.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Lexington Hills has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.